Entrepreneur / Small BusinessJobs & Money

 Venture Beat has a great summary on how the Grid Wise app works.

-1. There are only 2 must-haves that all rideshare drivers need:
+1. There are only two must-haves that I think all rideshare drivers need:

 For your own safety, you should have a camera inside the vehicle monitoring what is going on at all times that you are working for a rideshare company.
 By the way, yes — this is legal and even recommended by Uber.